rusty1s/RSContactGrid/README.md

 	mutating func addPolygon(var polygon: [CGPoint], allowInsertingElements: Bool = true, @noescape resolveContact: ElementType -> ElementType)
 Adds a virtual polygon into the grid and defines behavior for overlayed elements.
-* Parameter `polygon`: The vertices of the polygon as a finite sequence of `CGPoint`.
+* **Parameter** `polygon`: The vertices of the polygon as a finite sequence of `CGPoint`.
-* Parameter `allowInsertingElements`: Allows the grid to insert element, which are overlayed by the polygon, but are not yet inserted into the grid.
+* **Parameter** `allowInsertingElements`: Allows the grid to insert element, which are overlayed by the polygon, but are not yet inserted into the grid.
-* Parameter `resolveContact`: Returns the new behavior of a `ElementType` that is overlayed by the polygon.
+* **Parameter** `resolveContact`: Returns the new behavior of a `ElementType` that is overlayed by the polygon.

+### GridElementType

 ## Delegation

+	protocol GridDelegate { ... }
+You can get informed which elements were contacted by any polygon after invoking `addPolygon` from the grid.
+Therefore add a delegate to the grid that conforms to `GridDelegate`.

+### Instance methods

+    func didBeginResolveContacts()
+Called when a polygon is about to be virtually added to the grid.

+    func didResolveContactInElement(element: Any)
+Called when the polygon overlays a `GridElementType`.
+**Note the `Any` in the parameter clause!
+Do a typecheck when implementing this method!**

+    func didEndResolveContacts()
+Called when a polygon has been virtually added to the grid.

 ## Writing your own grid element types